Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - Will this architecture be provisioned automatically via tools like Terraform, or will it be provisioned manually?
 - Does this architecture employ continuous integration/deployment (CI/CD), or do code changes need to be deployed manually?
 - Does this architecture lack high availability (i.e. multi-zone/AZ or multi-region deployment)?
+- Is this architecture taking full advantage of the cloud by using managed services and features like EC2 auto scaling?